suffolklibraries/lgc/content/collections/events/free-community-conversations-at-the-hive-30-11-1.md

     content:
       -
         type: text
-        text: 'Community Conversations takes place at The Hive, IP1 2ET.
+        text: 'Repairing is Caring takes place at The Hive, IP1 2ET.
 The nearest Car Park is ' -
         type: text
         marks: